bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-09-18-newsletter.md

   encourages allocating some engineering time to ensure the proposal is compatible with your organization's needs.
 See the News section below for additional details.

-- **Allocate time to test Bitcoin Core 0.17RC3:** Bitcoin Core has uploaded [binaries][bcc 0.17] for 0.17 Release Candidate (RC) 3.
-  Testing is greatly appreciated and can help ensure the quality of the final release.

 - **[Optech Paris workshop][workshop] November 12-13:** member
   companies should [send us an email][optech email] to reserve spots for